New Orleans Divorce Lawyer

 The Economics of Dissolution

 One of the hardest pills for the participants in a dissolution to swallow is the cost.
 The principal drain on finances is the attorney.
 While it may be impossible to completely eliminate attorney’s fees, it is possible to keep them down.
 The key is cooperation.
 If the spouses can conduct themselves amicably, the more likely the matter can be resolved quickly.
-The less time the attorney spends on the case, the less time the attorney bills for.
+The less time the New Orleans divorce lawyer spends on the case, the less time the attorney bills for.

 Abide by the law